Learn what you can do to help get some or all of your funds from the Paycheck Protection Program loan forgiven.

 Apply for loan forgiveness

-After the 8 week period of PPP loan disbursement, you can apply for loan forgiveness.
+After your Covered Period, you can apply for loan forgiveness.
 In order to apply for forgiveness, you need to gather documentation in support of the fact that you complied with the directions of the SBA, some of the documentation may include :

 - The number of employees on the payroll.